The cost of buying your home

 Deposit

 A deposit is the amount of money you will pay upfront for your home.
 Whilst there are mortgages available with as little as 5% deposit, typically these range from 10-25% of the overall price of the property.
-While it feels like saving can take an eternity, and rising house prices may make it seem as though your dream home keeps edging away from you, stick at it, as it could be the deciding factor in a securing mortgage.
+While it feels like saving can take an eternity, and rising house prices may make it seem as though your dream home keeps edging away from you, stick at it, as it could be the deciding factor in securing a mortgage.

 Solicitor fees